GhostQ is distributed under the terms of the GNU GPL v3.

 The GhostQ executable can be built by running make.
 There is a script battery02.sh that runs a few test inputs and compares to the expected output.

 The GhostQ executable reads its input in a special GhostQ input format.
-There are scripts
+The script

-qcir-conv.py that convert QDIMACS and prenex QCIR to the GhostQ format.
+qcir-to-gq.sh converts a QCIR file to the GhostQ format.
 The Gallery versions also have scripts

 solver-*.sh that run the solver.